coralproject/talk-wp-plugin/README.md

 ## Setup

 First, you'll need a server running your own instance of Talk.
-See the Talk [installation guide](https://github.com/coralproject/talk/blob/master/INSTALL.md) for more info about that.
+See the [Talk Docs](https://coralproject.github.io/talk/) for more info about that.

 Then...